On this page

 Substantive weaknesses

-- Insufficient evidence for the reason for change.
+- Insufficient evidence for the requested status change.

 - To avoid filing after current status has already expired: Apply before your current status expires.
 Use the Designated Activities bridge status if timing is tight.